Café de Sluyswacht

 Café de Sluyswacht is in the historic Sluyswachterhuisje (little lockhouse): an adorably wonky building dating on Jodenbreestraat dating back to 1695.
 Once upon a time, it was the lockmaster’s house.
 Later, it became a hardware shop, and for the last twenty years, it has been a café.
 As you’d expect, inside there is the original stone floor, wooden benches and panelling, a ceiling with beams and shuttered windows.
 This really is a taste of age-old Amsterdam.

 By day, Café Nol looks just like another brown café in the Jordaan– a neighbourhood with many bars and cafes to choose from.
 But as the sun drops, Nol comes to life in all its neon-lit glory.
 Indoors, the mirrored walls, chandeliers, swathes of red carpet and garish curtains attract a mixed crowd of older patrons who grew up in the neighbourhood, and youngsters, all sharing a passion for the sing-a-long Amsterdam folk songs that echo out onto the street.

 De Drie Fleschjes

-Once upon a time, Het Molenpad was a good old-fashioned ‘brown bar’, but it can now call itself a ‘new brown’ bar.
-The bar, with its fabulous terrace right on the Prinsengracht, has been modernised with a lot of black decor, a granite bar and the gigantic letters M and P on the wall.
-Luckily one can still get a perfect draught beer, a first-class steak and a real taste of the true Amsterdam here.
+Once upon a time, Het Molenpad was a good old-fashioned brown bar with sticky floors and tobacco-stained ceilings.
+Since then, it’s been given something of a facelift, with a fabulous terrace directly on the Prinsengracht, modern black decor, a granite bar and the gigantic letters M and P on the wall.
+Luckily you can still order the perfect draught beer, a first-class steak and a real taste of the true Amsterdam here.